 City of Selah discharges to a waterbody with a TMDL.
-Yakima County participates in TMDLs under development as members of technical advisory groups, including the Yakima Area Creeks projects.

 1. Yakima County will identify TMDL projects that may involve their MS4 discharges.
 2. Yakima County will comply with TMDL requirements, when a TMDL is approved and implemented.
 3. Yakima County will participate as Technical Advisory Group members during the TMDL process.